lbendezu/WeatherApp/README.md

 * [npm](https://github.com/felixrieseberg/npm-windows-upgrade)
 * [Git](https://git-scm.com/)

-After that we need to install globally some required packages in order for Aurelia to run:
+After that we need to install globally some required packages in order for Aurelia to run (using cmd):

 * Gulp
 ```